 Finally a picture with two Rotterdam icons.
 From left to right: Saint Lawrence Church and the Market Hall; with also some other landmarks like the Pencil and the Willems Bridge, and a prominent role for the green-white-green Rotterdam flag:

-These, and other, paintifications can also be seen in my online gallery at Werk aan de Muur.
-Make sure you drop by regularly, the collection is growing!
+These, and other, paintifications can also be admired, and if desired, purchased, in the online gallery below, powered by Werk aan de Muur